Biomass-Based Diesel Fuels

 Diesel fuels that contain pure or partially processed vegetable oils may lead to a variety of engine problems such as long-term engine deposits, piston ring sticking, fuel injector plugging, or lube oil gelling which can cause engine failure or require more frequent maintenance and shorter engine overhaul intervals.
 Exhaust from engines fueled with raw vegetable oils can also have more adverse health effects, as suggested by their higher mutagenic activity compared to exhaust from the same engine using diesel fuel [1390].

-The above nomenclature has evolved over a few decades and is entirely customary.
-As both types of fuels are produced from the same biomass-based feedstocks, both can be described as bio-diesel as well as renewable diesel.
+The above nomenclature has evolved over a few decades and is entirely interchangeable.
+As both types of fuels are produced from the same biomass-based feedstocks, both could be described as biodiesel or renewable diesel.

 Due to its better compatibility with existing diesel engines and fuel infrastructure, renewable diesel has been preferred by many engine manufacturers and users over biodiesel.
-In some markets, including the United States, renewable diesel has been gaining market share—in spite of its higher manufacturing cost compared to biodiesel.
-In the general case, however, both alternative fuels depend on government policy and subsidies, which can be largely different in different parts of the world.
+In some markets, including the United States, renewable diesel has been gaining market share—despite its higher manufacturing cost compared to biodiesel.
+In the general case, however, both alternative fuels depend on government policy and subsidies that differ around the world.

 Feedstocks